SOMEONE’S PILLS ARE NOT YOUR STUDY BUDDY:

 - Take short breaks (Try the Pomodoro® Technique)

-- Keep meds out of sight, especially during parties and in college dorms
+- Store them out of sight, especially during parties and in college dorms.

-- Use a lockable medication box or pouch to store medication containers
+- Use a lockable med box or pouch.